uPhyca/IdobataAndroid/README.md

-An unofficial Idobata(https://idobata.io) client implementation for Android.
+idobater is an unofficial Idobata(https://idobata.io) client implementation for Android.